23 of the Best Types of Orchids to Grow as Houseplants

 The flowers are five to seven inches wide, and bloom in spring or summer.

-You can purchase a live L. purpurata var. striata ‘Stars and Bars‘ x var. flamea hybrid plant in a four-inch pot from Aloha Hawaii Orchids via Amazon.
+You can purchase L. purpurata var. striata ‘Stars and Bars‘ x var. flamea hybrid plants in four-inch pots from Aloha Hawaii Orchids via Amazon.

 13. Ludisia